Sell smarter, not harder

 How successful Etsy sellers enhance their stores

 • Complete your About section: This is where potential buyers decide whether to trust your brand.
-Write an engaging shop description and add an eye-catching banner.
+Write an engaging shop description and add an eye-catching shop banner.

 • Build out your catalog: More listings mean more chances to get discovered.
 Organize products into clear categories and use high-quality images that show exactly what buyers will get.